Adikumaw/trading_strategy_finder/scripts/gold_layer_readme.md

 # 🥇 Gold Data Generator (ML-Ready Feature Processor)

-This Python script represents the final and most critical step in the data preparation pipeline.
+This Python script represents the final step in the data preparation pipeline.
 Its sole purpose is to take the human-readable `silver_data/features` dataset and transform it into a fully normalized, standardized, and purely numerical **"Gold Dataset"** ready for direct input into machine learning models.

 This script completes the feature engineering process by converting all data points into a mathematical format that algorithms can effectively learn from.